ajeetku/list-of-contents/readme.txt

 == Description ==

-List of Contents is a powerful yet user-friendly plugin that automatically generates a table of contents for your posts, pages, and custom post types by parsing the contents for headers.
+List of Contents(Table of contents) is a powerful yet user-friendly plugin that automatically generates a table of contents for your posts, pages, and custom post types by parsing the contents for headers.
 It supports multiple post editors and integrates seamlessly with popular plugins.

 == Features ==